Chan Kasem

-Chan Kasem (จันทรเกษม, /th/) is a khwaeng (subdistrict) of Chatuchak district, Bangkok.
+Chan Kasem (จันทรเกษม, /th/) is a khwaeng (subdistrict) of Chatuchak district in Bangkok, Thailand.

 History

-The name Chan Kasem called after a local higher education institution Chandrakasem Rajabhat University (CRU).
+The name Chan Kasem called after a local higher education institution Chandrakasem Rajabhat University.

 The area was declared a subdistrict in late 2003, along with four other subdistricts of Chatuchak.

 Geography

 Chan Kasem is the eastern part of the district.

-Adjoining subdistricts are, from the north clockwise: Sena Nikhom in its district (Sena Nikhom 1 Road is a boundary), Lat Phrao of Lat Phrao district (Khlong Bang Bua and Khlong Lat Pharo are the boundaries), Sam Sen Nok of Huai Khwang district (Khlong Nam Kaew is a boundary), and Chomphon and Lat Yao in its district (Ratchadaphisek and Phaholyothin Roads are the boundaries), respectively.
+Adjoining subdistricts are, from the north clockwise: Sena Nikhom in its district (Sena Nikhom 1 Road is a boundary), Lat Phrao of Lat Phrao district (Khlong Bang Bua and Khlong Lat Pharo are the boundaries), Sam Sen Nok of Huai Khwang district (Khlong Nam Kaew is a boundary), and Chomphon and ChaTuchak in its district (Ratchadaphisek and Phaholyothin Roads are the boundaries), respectively.